Kabeer Gbaja-Biamila: Early life

 Gbaja-Biamila attended Crenshaw High School in Los Angeles, California, and was a three-year letterman in football and in track and field.

 While attending Crenshaw High School, Gbaja-Biamila was a student-owner of Food from the 'Hood, an organic food company that sprang from the 1992 Los Angeles riots.
-Food From the Hood eventually went on to launch a line of salad dressings that appeared in major Southern California grocery chains as well as on Amazon.com.
-For their work, Food From the Hood received the "American Achievement Award" from Newsweek, which featured both Gbaja-Biamila and other founders on its cover.
-On November 1, 1994 Prince Charles paid a visit to Crenshaw High School, upon an invitation from Food From the Hood.
+Food from the 'Hood eventually went on to launch a line of salad dressings that appeared in major Southern California grocery chains as well as on Amazon.
+For their work, Food from the 'Hood received the "American Achievement Award" from Newsweek, which featured both Gbaja-Biamila and other founders on its cover.
+On November 1, 1994 Prince Charles paid a visit to Crenshaw High School, upon an invitation from Food from the 'Hood.

 College career

 Gbaja-Biamila attended San Diego State University where he was a three-year starter.
 He finished his career with the Aztecs with a school record 33 sacks, a mark previously held by former Packer Mike Douglass at 26 sacks.
 He was named a first-team all-conference selection in each of his last three seasons.
 He graduated with a degree in business administration.